Ttibsi/web-server-test/README.md

 * Connect to an SQLite database file and read names from a `users` table
 * Serve a simple html file to the localhost listing all of the names in the database
+* Adjust the displayed webpage with some basic CSS
 * Display a textbox for the user to enter a new name and a button that - when pressed - will enter the text from the textbox into the atabase as a new username record